 Our Open Source Platforms

-We develop, maintain, and support a wide array of toolkits and applications that are used by tens of thousands of software developers, researchers, and practitioners worldwide.
+We develop, maintain, and support software toolkits and applications that are used by tens of thousands of developers, researchers, and practitioners worldwide.
 These projects all use commercial-friendly, permissive open source licenses and work across a variety of platforms.
-We offer books, support, training courses, and customized consulting contracts based on our open source platforms.
+We offer custom solutions, support, training, and books related to these platforms.

 The Visualization Toolkit (VTK) is a software system for 3D computer graphics, image processing, and visualization.
 It supports many visualization algorithms and modeling techniques.
 VTK can perform parallel processing, and it can render scientific data in a web browser.
 VTK is used worldwide in commercial applications as well as in research and development.
 Applications that use VTK include Molekel, ParaView, VisIt, VisTrails, MOOSE, 3D Slicer, MayaVi, and OsiriX.
 VTK is written in C++ and is wrapped for access via Python, Java, and Tcl.
 ActiViz provides support for VTK in .Net/C# projects.